The Sender-Excited Secret Key Agreement Model: Capacity, Reliability and Secrecy Exponents: Error Exponent Theorem

-We note here that Watanabe et al.~\cite{Wat10} showed that strongly secure privacy amplification (strong secrecy) is not achievable by Slepian-Wolf coding.
-But this does not contradict our error exponent and strong secrecy result because the codes used in \cite{Wat10} have rates tending to the optimal compression rate $H(X|Y)$ in \eqref{eqn:sw} at a rate of $b/\sqrt{n}$ for some $b>0$.
-This constant $b$ is related to the second-order coding rate or dispersion of Slepian-Wolf coding~\cite{TK12}.
+We remark that Watanabe et al.~\cite{Wat10} showed that strongly secure privacy amplification is not achievable by Slepian-Wolf coding.
+But this does not contradict our error exponent result because the codes used in \cite{Wat10} have rates tending to the optimal compression rate $H(X|Y)$ in \eqref{eqn:sw} at a rate of $b/\sqrt{n}$ for some $b \in \bbR$ (cf.~\cite{TK12}).
 However, we operate at rates {\em strictly above} $H(X|Y)$ in~\eqref{eqn:sw} so strong secrecy is indeed possible.

 The secrecy exponent $\Fo(p(s), \Rsk, R_{\Phi}, 0)$ was derived in~\cite{BBCM95, Hayashi, chou_it10}.
 Our secrecy exponent result in~\eqref{eqn:pos_secrecy} specializes in this case to